We are a 501C3 organization

 is a network of sixteen organizations and programs dedicated to meeting the needs and improving conditions for Native Americans in the greater Chicago-land area.
 All sixteen organizations are committed to a Memorandum of Understanding that clarifies the expectations and responsibilities for the collaborative.

-A Steering Committee of sixteen delegates and sixteen alternate delegates representing each individual organization serves as the governing board for CAICC and oversees decisions regarding policies and programming.
-Committees focusing on Arts & Culture, Education, Advocacy and Political Action, and Media and Outreach further develop strategies and initiatives in their topical areas.
+A Board of Directors consisting of elected representatives from CAICC member organizations serves as the governing body for CAICC and oversees decisions regarding policies, advocacy, partnerships, and programming.
+Committees focusing on Arts & Culture, Education, Advocacy and Political Action, and Media and Outreach further develop strategies and initiatives in their respective areas.

 The Administrative Oversight Committee (AOC) oversees budget expenditures and modifications based on financial reports prepared by the Facilitator.
 The AOC also provides support for grant opportunities, report submissions, hiring processes, and strategic planning to the Lead Facilitator.
 The AOC works with funders and other public officials to meet the goals of CAICC.